jedisct1/ipcrypt-ruby/README.md

 2. **Choose the Right Mode**:
    - Use `deterministic` for logs and analytics where you need to correlate multiple requests from the same IP
+   - Use `pfx` for network-level analytics where you need to preserve subnet relationships while encrypting individual addresses
    - Use `nd` or `ndx` for storage where each encryption should be unique

 3. **Performance**: For high-traffic applications, consider caching the key parsing: